pingcap/blog/_posts/2017-09-08-futuresandgrpc.md

 }
 ```

-So for the client side, we return a sink plus stream, and for the server side, we also use a stream and a sink.
+So for the client side, we return a sink plus stream.
+And for the server side, we also use a stream and a sink.

 ## Unary Future Implementation